 The Board acknowledges the importance of on-going engagement and communication with stakeholders and ensures that communication is timely, regular, transparent and effective.

 The Group has established a dedicated section for Investor Information on the Group’s website at www.scicom-intl.com where shareholders as well as members of the public may access the latest information on the Group.
 Information is also communicated through the following channels:

 - Various disclosures and announcements to Bursa Securities including quarterly results;

 - Press releases and announcements to Bursa Securities and to the media;

 - Publication of the Group’s Annual Report; and

 - Annual General Meetings.

 Annual Report is a vital source of information for shareholders, investors and the general public.
 Information on the Group’s business performance, financials and its management are disclosed in the Annual Report.
-The contents of the Annual Report are continuously enhanced to take into account the latest development in corporate governance and regulatory requirements.
+The contents of the Annual Report are continuously enhanced to consider the latest development in corporate governance and regulatory requirements.

-While the Group endeavors to provide as much information as possible to its shareholders, the Group is mindful of the legal and regulatory frameworks governing the release of material and price sensitive information.
+While the Group endeavours to provide as much information as possible to its shareholders, the Group is mindful of the legal and regulatory frameworks governing the release of material and price sensitive information.

 The notice of the AGM together with the Annual Report are sent to every shareholder at least 21 days before the meeting.
 An online version of the Annual Report is also available on the Group’s corporate website.